 1923: Seventy-five year old Ferdinand Esterhazy, the French officer who was the traitor selling secrets to the Prussians – a crime for which Dreyfus was wrongfully convicted – died today.

-1924: University of Chicago students Richard Loeb and Nathan Leopold, Jr. murder 14-year-old Bobby Franks in a "thrill killing."
-The two killers and their victim are all Jewish.
+1924: University of Chicago students Richard Loeb and Nathan Leopold, Jr. murdered 14-year-old Bobby Franks in a "thrill killing."
+The two killers and their victim were all members of wealthy Jewish families.

 1925: Lord Herbert Charles Onslow Plumer is named High Commissioner in Palestine.
 Born in 1857, Plumer had a long, distinguished career in the British Army.
 He actually was one of the few competent commanding officers on the Western Front during World War I and was promoted to the rank of Field Marshall after the Armistice.
 The appointment to Palestine came when he was 68 and lasted until 1928.
 He proved to be a capable administrator who resisted Arab attempts to undermine the terms of the Mandate.
 The economic down turn that occurred during his tenure was not of his making.
 He returned to England where he served in the House of Lords until his death in 1932.

 1927: National Jewish Book is scheduled to begin today.